 further information in respect of the exemption provisions engaged with

 Please find attached information relating to your request in the schedule

 Your attention is drawn to the sheet attached below which details your

 Should you have any further inquiries concerning this matter, please write

 or e-mail me, on the below address, quoting the reference number above.

 E-mail: [Merseyside Police request email]

-Schedule(s) of disclosed information: Please see attachment at the top
+Schedule(s) of disclosed information: Attached at top of e-mail

 We work to defend the right to FOI for everyone